2raj2raj/bitcoin-educational-content/courses/min201/en.md

 If you like to gamble, you can try it, but our guide will not focus on that direction.
 Instead, we will concentrate on the mining pool that best suits our needs for creating a heating system.

 Considerations to have when choosing a mining pool are the operation of the pool's rewards, which can vary, as well as the minimum amount before being able to withdraw rewards to an address.
 For example, Braiins, which offers the software we are discussing here, also offers a pool.
-This pool features a reward system called "Score" that incentivizes miners to mine for extended periods.
+This pool features a reward system called "Score" that incentivizes miners to mine for extended periods of time.
 Participation includes an uptime factor expressed as a "scoring hashrate".
 In our case, where we want a heating system that can be turned on for only a few minutes, this is not the ideal reward system.
 We prefer a reward system that gives us an equal reward for each participation.
 Additionally, the minimum withdrawal amount for Braiins Pool is 100,000 sats, and it is on-chain.
 So we lose some sats in transaction fees, and a portion of our reward can be locked if we don't mine enough during the winter.

 The reward model that interests us is PPS, which stands for "pay-per-share".
 This means that the miner will receive a reward for each valid share.
 There is also a variant of this system, FPPS (Full Pay Per Share), which not only divides the coinbase reward, but also the transaction fees included in the block.
 The mining pools we recommend for connecting your mining/heating are Linecoin Pool (FPPS) and Nicehash (PPS).